-8-OHdG saliva ELISA kit is an accurate in vitro quantitative method for detecting 8-hydroxy-2′-deoxyguanosine (8-OHdG) in human saliva, urine, plasma, tissue and many other biological samples.
+Human 8-hydroxy-2-deoxyguanosine ELISA kit is an accurate in vitro quantitative method for detecting human 8-OHdG (8-hydroxy-2-deoxyguanosine, 8-OHdG check) in human saliva, serum, urine and plasma samples.
 This assay has a minimum sensitivity detection limit of 0.5 ng/ml.

 The measurement of 8-OHdG levels is becoming increasingly popular as a stable, sensitive and an integral marker for oxidative damage in cellular DNA.
 It can be excreted through urine and that its levels can be elevated if exposed to ionising radiation and tobacco smoke.
 It has been found that the concentration correlates well with the damage to DNA and oxidative stress that leads to the degenerative disease states.